-A vehicle’s battery is a device found in a car’s engine and helps start the vehicle.
+A vehicle’s battery is a device found in the engine bay and helps start the vehicle.

-It provides the electricity needed for the car’s components to work.
+It provides the electricity needed for the car’s components to work and gets everything roaring to life.
 The battery also helps in the conversion of chemical energy to electrical energy.
 In turn, it powers the vehicle and delivers enough energy for you to use in starting the car.

-Most battery comprised of some cells.
+Most battery are comprised of cells.
 The cells here are what carry the real energy.
 For car batteries, they depend on the lead-acid response to start moving things.

 How Does A Battery Work

-A standard SLI battery consists of six cells, with each cell having two plates.
+A standard SLI battery consists of six cells, with each cell containing a series of positive and negative plates.
 One plate is built with lead, while the other is made of lead dioxide.
 Now each cell can produce, say, 2 volts of energy.
 Since most car batteries have about six batteries, the battery can deliver 12 volts of power.

 The aftermath is a chemical reaction that generates electrons.
 In turn, the electrons move around the plates to generate electricity.
 After which electricity leaves the battery airports to turn on the engine, headlights, and radio.